marijnh/Eloquent-JavaScript/16_game.md

 {{index physics, [animation, "platform game"]}}

 Now we're at the point where we can start adding motion.
-The basic approach, taken by most games like this, is to split ((time)) into small steps and, for each step, move the actors by a distance corresponding to their speed multiplied by the size of the time step.
+The basic approach taken by most games like this is to split ((time)) into small steps and, for each step, move the actors by a distance corresponding to their speed multiplied by the size of the time step.
 We'll measure time in seconds, so speeds are expressed in units per second.

 {{index obstacle, "collision detection"}}

 Moving things is easy.
 The difficult part is dealing with the interactions between the elements.
 When the player hits a wall or floor, they should not simply move through it.
 The game must notice when a given motion causes an object to hit another object and respond accordingly.
 For walls, the motion must be stopped.
 When hitting a coin, that coin must be collected.
 When touching lava, the game should be lost.

-Solving this for the general case is a big task.
+Solving this for the general case is a major task.
 You can find libraries, usually called _((physics engine))s_, that simulate interaction between physical objects in two or three ((dimensions)).
 We'll take a more modest approach in this chapter, handling only collisions between rectangular objects and handling them in a rather simplistic way.

 {{index bouncing, "collision detection", [animation, "platform game"]}}